T h e C o t o p a x i a n P r e s s

 This document does not explain why Ester Young was buried separate from the cemetery.

-I spoke with local historian Tom Young in September of 2009 about this matter.
+I spoke with the late Tom Young, a local historian, in September of 2009 about this matter.

 Tom's family has been managing the Cotopaxi Cemetery for generations.

-Tom said said these Youngs were a "colored family", and that
+Tom said said these Youngs were said to be a "colored family", and that

 Based on the history of Cotopaxi that I know and have read about and have heard and lived,